psychopy/psychopy/docs/source/index.rst

   - professionals (more technical detail for the afficionado)
   - and specialists (with particular use cases like EEG, fMRI, psychophysics).

-**Latest version**: 3.0.0 beta (multiple versions) released July 2018

-See the launch video at https://www.youtube.com/watch?v=bprYeBzkUc8 to get more info.

-Supporting online studies and announcing our own experiment server at Pavlovia.org

 See the full :doc:`changelog`

 .. title:: Home